Low-cost Spousal Support Attorney

 For that matter, even if the order for temporary spousal support is terminated due to the issuance of a judgment in the dissolution case, the court retains the power to order temporary support pending any appeals made.

 The only exception here is that the order is not enforceable for any period of time when the parties have reconciled and are once again living together.

 This type of support is the award given in the judgment on the petition for marital dissolution or legal separation.

 Despite its name, this type of support is not per se “permanent.”
 Most orders for permanent support given in a judgment of dissolution or separation are limited by the courts in terms of a just and reasonable amount and for a specific period of time.
 Any kind of support awarded in a final judgment is still subject to subsequent modifications.

 Temporary support is intended to preserve the status quo of the parties pending the duration of the litigation.
 Once the court proceedings are terminated, and permanent support is granted, the court’s intent in awarding any type of spousal support is to provide the supported party with financial assistance for the time that is necessary to allow the lower-income spouse to become self-sufficient.

 Calculating Permanent Spousal Support

 Unlike child support, permanent spousal support is not calculated using a formula.
-Instead, the determination whether to award support, the amount of support and the duration of support is based upon the consideration and weighing of 14 factors found in Family Code §4320.
+Instead, the determination of whether to award support, the amount of support, and the duration of support are based upon the consideration and weighing of 14 factors found in Family Code §4320.

 - Assets – the court will consider each party’s assets, including their separate property.
 If the supported spouse has significant separate property this factor weighs against the award of support.
 In contrast, if the supporting spouse has significant separate property that may evidence an ability to pay spousal support.